ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Goals are the fuel in the furnace of achievement.
+> Nothing is predestined: The obstacles of your past can become the gateways that lead to new beginnings.
 >
-> - Brian Tracy
+> - Ralph Blum
 <!-- END_JOKE_SECTION -->